Updated on 7/10/2023 by Suzanne Kantra with current instructions

 Whether you’re looking to get a very early start on holiday shopping or you’re just looking to snag some great tech deals for yourself, Amazon Prime Day is the time to shop.
-Amazon’s annual sale kicks off on Tuesday, October 13 at 3 AM EDT and lasts for a full 48 hours, with the last deal vanishing on Thursday, October 15 at 3 AM EDT.
-As the name implies, you’ll have to be an Amazon Prime member to participate ($120/year or $13/month), but you can also sign up for a free trial to shop without any extra cost. or you could join an Amazon Household as the secondary member and receive the benefits of Prime – even if you don't live in the same place.
+Amazon’s annual sale kicks off on Tuesday, July 12 at 3 AM EDT and lasts for a full 48 hours, with the last deal vanishing on Thursday, July 14 at 3 AM EDT.
+As the name implies, you’ll have to be an Amazon Prime member to participate ($139.00/year or $14.99/month), but you can also sign up for a free trial to shop without any extra cost. or you could join an Amazon Household as the secondary member and receive the benefits of Prime – even if you don't live in the same place.